-As part of the Trust's commitment to safeguarding, we highly recommend that all safeguarding colleagues in schools access Supervision.
-The Trust have a team of three trained Supervisors, led by the Trust's Operational Safeguarding Lead.
-Working Together to Safeguard Children (2018) states "Practitioners should be given sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively" (Pg 58), and whilst KCSIE 2023 does not mandate supervision, we as a Trust feel that this is a key factor in effective case management as well as supporting our colleagues in schools.
+As part of the Trust's commitment to safeguarding, we highly recommend that all safeguarding colleagues in schools' access our 'reflective practice' (previously referred to as supervision) service.
+The Trust's Operational Safeguarding Lead leads this support.
+Working Together to Safeguard Children (2023) states "Practitioners should be given sufficient time, funding, supervision and support to fulfil their child welfare and safeguarding responsibilities effectively" (Pg 107), and whilst KCSIE 2024 does not mandate supervision, we as a Trust feel that this is a key factor in effective case management as well as supporting our colleagues in schools.